JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 #### Constraints

-In Kotlin you can provide upper bounds for a generic type.
+In Kotlin, you can provide upper bounds for a generic type.
 Objective-C also supports this, but that support is unavailable in more complex cases, and is currently not supported in the Kotlin - Objective-C interop.
 The exception here being a non-null upper bound will make Objective-C methods/properties non-null.